chuksynaza/cISO8583/README.md

 ```

 ### Optional Configuration
 This library allows easy customization of the data elements types, length and more.
 When optional configuration is specified, it overrides the default configuration of the element it was provided for.
-The optional configuration usually takes the format of the configuration of each data element.
+The optional configuration usually takes the format of the configuration _(see configuration format and description section below)_ of each data element.

 Optional configuration is specified as shown below: